 Mental and behavioral health

 Some 20% of Minnesotans live with a mental illness.
 Nearly 75% of mental health care is delivered in community settings.
 Hospitals are dedicated to fighting stigma and providing the most appropriate care to patients with mental illnesses, substance use disorders and co-occurring conditions.

-Working with its Mental and Behavioral Health Committee, MHA has partnered with members and mental health stakeholders to improve the quality of mental health care and identify needs in the system to ensure that people experiencing mental illnesses receive the right care in the right setting.
+Working with its Mental Health and Addiction Committee, MHA has partnered with members and mental health stakeholders to improve the quality of mental health care and identify needs in the system to ensure that people experiencing mental illnesses receive the right care in the right setting.

 Helping find appropriate care